 How can I find appropriate housing in Vienna?

-Incoming THEMIS students can apply for a place in a student residence hall provided by the OeAD (Austrian Agency for International Cooperation in Education and Research), look for accommodation online on the Housing Anywhere platform, or seek private accommodation.
+As an incoming THEMIS student, you can apply for a place in a student residence hall provided by the OeAD (Austrian Agency for International Cooperation in Education and Research), look for accommodation online on the Housing Anywhere platform, or seek private accommodation.
 For more information on housing options, please click here.

 Health and emergency